 Honeybee, now Rho, adopted in May and living her best life in the Berkshires.

 Many dog lovers have added a new member to their family recently, especially if they’ve been working from home (or not working); if that’s you, congratulations!
-It truly seems like the perfect time to bring a pup into your life—you’re home all the time (like, all the time!), spring is in full bloom, and doggie snuggles are the perfect way to push the COVID blues away!
+It truly seems like the perfect time to bring a pup into your life—you’re home all the time (like, all the time!), summer is in full swing, and doggie snuggles are the perfect way to push the COVID blues away!
 However, things will return to “normal” at some point...then what happens?

 Our canine companions will miss us when we suddenly start leaving our homes again.
 Understandable, right?
-But for some dogs, separation anxiety is more than just missing their human counterparts—it can lead to destructive, and even dangerous, behaviors associated with separation anxiety.
+But for some dogs, separation anxiety is more than just missing their human counterparts—it can lead to destructive and even dangerous behaviors associated with separation anxiety.

 What is separation anxiety?

 Simply put, separation anxiety is a state of panic and anxiety when the dog's primary attachment figure(s) leaves.
 “It truly is similar to panic disorder in humans,” said Laurel Silvia, (CBCC-KA, CPDT-KA, UW-AAB), “and the dog’s response is out of their control.”
 Silvia further clarified that if your dog simply hates being alone, it may be isolation distress.
 “If any old warm body will do to keep the dog comfortable, the term generally used is isolation distress,” she said.

 Dogs are creatures of routine, and their routine is entirely based on ours.
 With that being said, it’s to be expected that our dogs will quickly realize when we start partaking in our getting ready/going out/leaving the house rituals.
 Many dogs will only experience mild stress, but some of our beloved pups will display full-blown separation anxiety behaviors.